 Diagnosis and Stigma

-And lastly, do you want to be negatively labeled?
+And lastly, do you want to be labeled with a mental illness for life?
 Diagnoses based on psychiatry’s Diagnostic and Statistical Manual of Mental Disorders (DSM) can negatively affect you in a variety of ways for the rest of your life.

 I can provide psychiatric diagnoses if you request, but prefer to not provide diagnoses for the reasons listed below: